 - Borat went into an over-the-top panic attack when the B&B he was staying at turned out to be operated by a Jewish couple.

-- Dynamisk Psykiatri ("Dynamic Psychiatry") by Professor Johan Cullberg is one of the main psychiatrical textbooks in Sweden.
+- Dynamisk Psykiatri ("Dynamic Psychiatry") by Professor Johan Cullberg is one of the main psychiatric textbooks in Sweden.
 Earlier editions contain advice on how to "cure" homosexuality, even long after international psychiatry had abandoned the idea of considering homosexuality to be a mental disturbance.
 The 2003 edition has abandoned the talk about curing homosexuality, instead talking about how to cure homophobia.
 Treating it as if that was a real psychiatric disorder.
 Needless to say, this textbook is subject to much critique and protest.

 - In one episode of Law & Order: Special Victims Unit, the villain of the week had killed several immigrant children.
-The killer was overtly racist with his serial killing being an obvious hate-crime.
-But the defender somehow managed to convince the jury that the man couldn't help it — that his racism should be regarded as a mental problem.
+The killer was overtly racist with his serial killing being an obvious hate crime.
+But the defense attorney somehow managed to convince the jury that the man couldn't help it — that his racism should be regarded as a mental problem.
 As the attorney later explains, he truly believed the defense because his own father's racism was so incongruous with the rest of his personality that it led him to believe "a good man can be swept up by evil forces".
 When he realizes after the defendant is acquitted that he was wrong, that his client knew exactly what he was doing and had no intention of stopping, he kills him.